PEJpOhno/SMiPoly/README.md

 By the function "olecls"
 (The following class of compounds are also belong to the class "vinylidene" and / or "cyclic olefin".)
   - acryl
+  - beta-ectron withdrawing group substituted olefin
   - styryl
   - allyl
+  - haloCH
+  - vinyl ester
+  - maleic imide derivatives
   - conjugated dienes
   - vinyl ether
+  - berta-disubstituded aliphatic olefin
+  - alycyclic olefin
-  - vinyl ester
+  - aliphhatic olefin
-  - maleic imide derivatives

 ### 4-2. polg.py
 The library "polg.py" has two functions, "bipolym" and "ole_copolym".